-This is the second in a series of articles summarizing the key ideas of the 2018 Capital Conference.
+This article is part of a series summarizing the key ideas of the 2018 Capital Conference.

 Initial coin offerings, or ICOs, are poised to become a significant force in finance and investment, panelists said at the Association of Corporate Growth Raleigh Durham chapter’s 2018 Capital Conference.